 Only an hour from Greenville, SC is a true labor of love and beauty at the Lake Lure Flowering Bridge (where “Dirty Dancing” was filmed).
-We tell you all about it and other things to do in the area.
+We tell you all about it, including the beautiful Rainbow Bridge in NC dedicated to pets who have passed on, and other things to do in this area of the North Carolina mountains.

 Hearing about how amazing something is and going to see it are two different things.
-I had no idea how incredible the Flowering Bridge really was until I saw it for myself.
-A stop makes for an awesome day trip – don’t worry, I will give you lots of ideas on what to do there.
+I had no idea how incredible the Flowering Bridge really was until I saw this enchanted mountain wonderland for myself.
+A stop makes for an awesome Blue Ridge Mountains day trip – don’t worry, I will give you lots of ideas on what to do there.

 The Lake Lure Flowering Bridge